nt-williams/tmleExtract/README.md

 # tmleExtract

-The goal of tmleExtract is to extract treatment specific mean estimates from TMLE fits produced by the *tmle* package.
+The goal of tmleExtract is to extract treatment specific mean estimates (and the ATE) from TMLE fits produced by the *tmle* package in a tidy format.

 ## Installation